Office Move IT Cleanup (Kansas City) | Equipment & Accessories Removal

 Where Things Stall

-Boxes of accessories from old setups.
-The stuff that doesn’t seem important enough to worry about in the moment.
+Docking stations.
+Chargers.
+Cables.
+Boxes of accessories from old setups — the stuff that doesn't seem important enough to worry about in the moment.

+And that's where things tend to stall.
 The big stuff gets planned.
 The small stuff gets stuck.

-A move is mostly complete, the important equipment is gone — and what’s left is a couple boxes of mixed docks and chargers sitting off to the side.
+I've seen this play out with offices around Kansas City.
+A move is mostly complete, the important equipment is gone — and what's left is a couple boxes of mixed docks and chargers sitting off to the side.

-They get moved once during the transition.
+"They get moved once during the transition.
 Then again.
-Eventually they end up in storage — or just tucked into a corner somewhere.
+Eventually they end up in storage — just tucked into a corner somewhere."

-Not because anyone decided that’s the plan.
+Not because anyone decided that's the plan.
 Just because no one had time to deal with it during the move.
+That's the pattern.

-And once that happens, it becomes a second project.
+Once it becomes a second project:

 • No one has time to sort it